15 October 2020

 By the end of the ‘year of the three kings’ Prince Albert, Edward’s brother, had become King George VI.

 His reign lasted a little longer than his brother’s – some sixteen years – and both pictorial and definitive sets recall his reign.
 Highlights include the 1948 Royal Silver Wedding, featuring the King and Queen Elizabeth, and the centenary of postage stamps issue of 1940 which features portraits of George VI and his great grandmother Queen Victoria.

 Queen Elizabeth II stamps

-Perhaps the most notable period in Elizabeth’s reign was in the late 1960s, when the Postmaster General Tony Benn introduced more pictorial issues, with the Queen’s head relegated to the corner of the stamp, yet the iconic bust of the Queen, created by sculptor Arnold Machin remains the definitive stamp of Elizabeth II, and is thought to be the most reproduced image in history.
+Perhaps the most notable period in Elizabeth’s reign was in the late 1960s, when the Postmaster General Tony Benn introduced more pictorial issues, with the Queen’s head relegated to the corner of the stamp, yet the iconic bust of the Queen, created by sculptor Arnold Machin for the definitive stamp of Elizabeth II, is thought to be the most reproduced image in history.

 A timeline of British monarchs and stamps

 - June 1837 - Queen Victoria’s reign begins

 - May 1840 - the first postage stamp is produced

 - April 1924 GB’s first commemorative stamps issued

 - Edward VIII’s reign begins